davidstalnaker/mcp4728/README.md

 - If the LDAC pin transitions from high to low at any time, all channels will be updated.
 - If a General Call Software Update command is received, all channels will be updated.

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.65 and up.
+It _might_ compile with older versions but that may change in any new patch release.

 ## License

 Licensed under either of